tayler6000/pyVoIP/docs/VoIP.rst

       The *session_id* argument is a unique code used to identify the session with `SDP <https://tools.ietf.org/html/rfc4566#section-5.2>`_ when answering the call.

-      The *bind_ip* argument is the IP address it will pass to :ref:`RTPClient`'s to bind to.
+      The *bind_ip* argument is the IP address that pyVoIP will bind its sockets to.

       The *ms* arguement is a dictionary with int as the key and a :ref:`PayloadType<payload-type>` as the value.
 This is only used when originating the call.

     **get_dtmf**\ (length=1) -> str
       This method can be called get the next pressed DTMF key.
-DTMF's are stored in an `io.StringIO <https://docs.python.org/3/library/io.html?highlight=stringio#io.StringIO>`_ which is a buffer.
+DTMF's are stored in an `StringIO <https://docs.python.org/3/library/io.html?highlight=stringio#io.StringIO>`_ which is a buffer.
 Calling this method when there a key has not been pressed returns an empty string.
 To return the entire contents of the buffer set length to a negative number or None.
 If the :term:`client` presses the numbers 1-9-5 you'll have the following output:

       .. code-block:: python